nus-cs2103-AY2122S2/ip/docs/README.md

 ### `deadline`: Adds a Deadline task

-Adds a Deadline task to Echo.
+Adds a Deadline task to Duke.

 Format:
 `deadline <description> /by <date_time>`